lugeib/vue-bento-layout/README.md

 # Components

-There's only 3 components to learn (in about 5 mins), in Vue Bento Layout
+There's only 4 components to learn in Vue Bento Layout
  ---
 ### `<bento-grid>`
  Bento grid is the one in charge of containing the different rows and columns that you'll configure for your bento.